dzuk-mutant/blockchain/info/faq.md

 **Don't:**

 - Tell me that you will remove the posts of the screencaps I posted.
-I care about your idea of what you find acceptable to post on your server as a whole, not X incident or Y incident.
+I care about what you find acceptable to post on your server as a whole, not X incident or Y incident.
-- Tell me that you don't have hateful ideologies or beliefs therefore you shouldn't be on the list. *I don't care what you say you believe in, just what you do.*
+- Tell me that you don't have hateful ideologies or beliefs therefore you shouldn't be on the list. *I don't care what you say your beliefs are, just what you do.*

 ---